SimonHashtag/SimonHashtag/README.md

 - 👋 Hi, I’m Simon Haastert
 - 👀 I’m interested in data science, machine learning and all kinds of fun applications to economics.
-- 🌱 I’m currently learning to work with tensorflow and in particular keras.
+- 🌱 I’m currently learning to work with tensorflow, OpenAI and Ray Rllib.
 - 💞️ I’m looking to collaborate on network economics and reinforcement learning.
 - 📫 How to reach me: simonhaastert@uni-muenster.de